Baarsgaard/grafana-operator/examples/jsonnet/README.md

 linkTitle: "Jsonnet"
 ---

-A basic deployment of Grafana with a dashboard fom jsonnet.
+A basic deployment of Grafana with a dashboard from jsonnet.

 {{< readfile file="resources.yaml" code="true" lang="yaml" >}}